nevolinaa/big_data_hw/hw4_5__instruction.md

 # Instructions for homework №4-5.
 Apache spark + yarn

+### To execute this instruction, the steps in instruction hw_1-3 must be completed

 *First, put data in '/input' folder*

 **Next, our goal is to store data and access it optimally.
 In addition, we want to do all this automatically.
 Our actions:**